A: Prospective Students should review the Admission requirements, which can be found through CSULB's Admission website.

 A: Lower-division courses are numbered from 100 through 299.
-These courses are designed primarily for Freshmen and Sophomores.
+These courses are designed primarily for first- and second-year students.
 They provide breadth of understanding and the foundation for the more specialized work in upper-division, advanced courses.

 Upper-division courses are numbered from 300 through 499.
 These courses are open to students who have completed the prerequisites to the course, if any, stated in the course description and other departmental regulations given in this Catalog.
 A "Prerequisite" is a completed course or other measure of academic preparation which provides a foundation for the more advanced course.